The Eye as Antenna

 The connecting cilium is a modified [9+0] primary cilium in the precise sense the cilia-flagella chapter developed.
 Its axoneme has the canonical nine outer doublet microtubules in 9 = 3 \times 3 ring symmetry, no central pair, no dynein arms, no beating; its basal body sits in the inner segment’s apical cortex as a modified centriole with nine triplet microtubules; its transition zone gates cargo transit between the inner and outer segments with the same ciliary-necklace selectivity barrier the transition-zone chapter developed.
 Intraflagellar transport runs continuously: kinesin-2 carries rhodopsin and other disc-membrane proteins from the inner segment up the doublets to the outer segment, where the discs are assembled; dynein-2 carries empty IFT particles back down.
 The whole outer segment is therefore a cilium — biology’s chemistry-side implementation of an outward extension of the cell wrap with its own coherence boundary at the connecting-cilium transition zone — that has been specialised for photon absorption by populating its membrane with opsins and stacking that membrane into discs to expand the absorbing surface.

-The framework reads this specialisation as the substrate’s electromagnetic-coherence channel claiming the cilium architecture for sensing.
+This specialisation is the substrate’s electromagnetic-coherence channel using the same architecture as cilium for sensing.
 Where the motile cilium runs the canonical loop’s energetic configuration (substrate-current to mechanical work, dynein-driven beating), and where the primary cilium runs the loop’s signalling configuration (substrate-current to GPCR-cascade, Hedgehog and polycystin pathways), the photoreceptor outer segment runs the loop’s electromagnetic-sensing configuration.
 The substrate-coherent corridor along the cilium’s length is the same corridor; the chemistry-side machinery populating it has been swapped to make the cilium an absorber for the electromagnetic channel rather than a beater for the mechanical channel.

 The Disc Stack as Substrate-EM Surface-Area Amplification